Vaishno Das Bagai: Immigration and life in the United States

 The Bagais made their lives in San Francisco, where over the years, Vaishno ran several stores.
 One was an import store called "Bagai's Bazaar," which sold things like curios and handmade goods from India, embroideries from China, and other goods from Asia.
 He also ran a general store that sold items like candy, trinkets, soap, and supplies; the Bagais lived in an apartment right above.

 Vaishno Das Bagai remained active in the Ghadar Party, taking on multiple roles.
 His activism would have serious consequences for the rest of his life, limiting his ability to return to India for fear of arrest by the British.
 According to Ram Bagai, Vaishno acted as a high-value double agent during World War I, feeding misinformation to British intelligence while turning over any payments to the Ghadar Party; the British would come to believe he was a valuable source.
-This led to controversy, with Ram Chandra accusing Bagai of being a British spy, while supporters like Gobind Behari Lal and Bhagwan Singh Gyanee maintained that Bagai's double agent role was widely known, and that Chandra himself had assigned Bagai the task and orchestrated the ruse.
+According to Ram Bagai, and supposedly based on his 1962 interview with Gobind Behari Lal, this led to controversy, with Ram Chandra accusing Bagai of being a British spy, while supporters like Gobind Behari Lal and Bhagwan Singh Gyanee maintained that Bagai's double agent role was widely known, and that Chandra himself had assigned Bagai the task and orchestrated the ruse.
+However, this account is at odds with other accounts and evidence, which confirms that Bagai was a British agent, having been vetted and given advance payment by them before he left India.
 The dispute preceded a serious schism in the Ghadar Party, dividing Chandra from those who accused him of embezzling party funds.